E-law resources

 To Help You Survive Law School

 It's never too late to pursue your dreams, including attending law school.
 People of all ages choose to go to law school, and many successful lawyers have started their legal careers later in life.
-Ultimately, the decision to attend law school depends on personal circumstances, goals, and the specific requirements of the institution you are considering.
+Ultimately, the decision to attend law school depends on your personal circumstances, goals, and the specific requirements of the institution you are considering.
 It's always a good idea to research and speak with admissions counsellors to determine the best path for you.

 ![]() I usually try to keep the posts in this resources' section instructive and informative.
 But today’s post will be a bit more personal.
 I wanted to talk to you about why I created one of the tools that I sell on my website which are called Law Essay Templates.
 These templates serve as effective guides for writing law essays.
 They are ready-to-use structures that allow you to get a full step-by-step essay structure that answers your specific question by quickly selecting a few things here and there and putting in a few pieces of information.
 Let's get right to it.